Pinterest Hidden Image

 Five Card Cross Tarot Spread

-The five card cross is another detailed tarot card reading.
-The cards signify the past, the present, the future, the core reason for the situation and the potential in the situation.
+This spread is another detailed tarot card reading.
+The cards signify the past, the present, the future, the core reason for the situation and the potential in the situation

 the lovers